Faces.

 Desire.

-Burning Desire is a one-of-one contemporary work by Harlem artist Corey Wesley, currently available for acquisition.
+Burning Desire is a one of one contemporary work by Harlem artist Corey Wesley, currently available for acquisition.
 Once acquired, this work is permanently removed from availability and archived into a single collection.
 Presented at 24 × 36 matted and framed, arriving ready to hang, the work holds visual precision, physical clarity, and a strong architectural presence.
-The wood frame and protective glass keep the surface controlled and gallery-finished.

 The show that opened the practice.